MikeDoNSCN/Rules/rules 1.md

 - IF NOT, UPDATE THE #CURRENT_GOAL_LIST

 `#DESKTOP-COMMANDER` [full_path_of_the_file you are working]- BEFORE you use MCP Desktop-commander AFTER YOU FINISH A DESKTOP-COMMANDER COMMAND, YOU MUST show full _path_of_the_file you are working AND SAY WHAT YOU DID BRIEFLY

+## Always try to put your answer in the artifact that has similar topic.
+Otherwise, create a new artifact for your answer's topic

 ## Command Overview
 This file defines special commands that activate specific  behaviors.
 When these commands appear at the start of a message, AI will immediately switch to the corresponding mode.